possibly-nrs-14/rag-sme/README.md

 ### `run.py` — Runner script

-Imports Part B’s `run_batch(...)` and executes the whole preprocessing + chunking + graph-embedding flow with default parameters and locations.
+Imports Part B’s `run_batch()` and executes the whole preprocessing + chunking + graph-embedding flow with default parameters and locations.
 Run it with:

 ```bash
 python run.py